As amended on May 2, 2017 by the General Membership

 Newsletter and Internet Services

 Section 1.
 The Association will publish a newsletter to be distributed to the membership and to other individuals and groups as may be deemed appropriate.
 At a minimum the newsletter will contain announcements of upcoming meetings, events and the minutes of the past meeting.
 It will be published monthly before each regular meeting.
-The chairperson of the newsletter committee will serve as the editor.

 Nominations and Elections